mdda/mdda.github.io/_posts/OSS/2014-10-12-unison-on-android.md

 #### Check that unison runs

-One should also check out what version is running on the server, so that they can be matched :
+(one should also check out what version is running on the server, so that they can be matched)

 {% highlight bash %}
 ./unison-2.45.28 -version